 Tracking employee performance has always been essential, but traditional methods don’t offer the data-driven insights you need.
 Here’s how workforce analytics can help.

-At ActivTrak, we’re quite familiar with the importance of tracking employee performance.
+At ActivTrak, we’re quite familiar with the importance of employee performance tracking.
 It’s critical for understanding employee engagement, ensuring team members have the support they need to do their best work, and boosting business results.

 Unfortunately, most traditional methods of tracking employee performance aren’t quite right for today’s modern enterprises.
 The good news is that you can move away from these methods and toward the future with the help of cutting-edge employee monitoring software.

 In this guide, we’ll discuss how managers have tracked employee performance through traditional methods.
-Then, we’ll dive into why these approaches aren’t the best solutions in today’s business world and explain how a data-driven approach to can provide the objective, measurable, and accurate information you need.
+Then, we’ll dive into why these approaches to performance tracking aren’t the best and explain how a data-driven can provide the objective, measurable, and accurate information you need.
 By the time you finish reading, you’ll have a better understanding of how to track employee performance using technology for more helpful insights about your workers.

 Choose where to start:

 Tracking employee performance is at the core of any productivity improvement initiative.
 Until you know where employees are in terms of their current productivity, you can’t create a strategic plan to boost performance.
 The only way to do this is to take a look at your employees’ activities and learn more about how they work.
-However, there’s a lot of room for improvement when it comes to how managers and team leaders monitor employees.
+However, there’s a lot of room for improvement when it comes to how managers and team leaders monitor employees to track performance.

 There are four traditional ways of tracking employee performance: